In Exercises 1–5, assume that 4.2% of workers test positive when ... | Channels for Pearson+

 In Exercises 1–5, assume that 4.2% of workers test positive when tested for illegal drugs (based on data from Quest Diagnostics).
 Assume that a group of ten workers is randomly selected.

-Workplace Drug Testing If four of the ten workers test positive for illegal drugs, is that a significantly high result?
+Workplace Drug Testing Find the probability that at least one of the ten workers tests positive for illegal drugs.

 Verified step by step guidance